🚨 Scam Guide · 2026

 How to Avoid

-• Drink the tap water freely — it is genuinely exceptional
+• Drink the tap water freely — it is genuinely exceptional.

-• Bring a reusable water bottle and refill it everywhere
+• Bring a reusable water bottle and refill it everywhere.

-• Politely decline bottled water in restaurants to avoid automatic charges
+• Politely decline bottled water in restaurants to avoid automatic charges.

 Scam #6

-Northern Lights Tour Non-Refund
+The Northern Lights Tour No-Show Non-Refund

 🔶 Medium